GBLille/CASP16-CAPRI_MassiveFold_Data/README.md

 in a single output directory, with a consolidated ranking and a variety of plots.
 MassiveFold uses
 <a href="https://github.com/GBLille/AFmassive" target="_blank">AFmassive</a> inference engine, an updated version of AFsample
 that offers additional diversity parameters for massive sampling.
 MassiveFold can also use ColabFold.
-We used a large GPU cluster to generate 8040 predictions for the majority of the targets, submitted our top 5 and <b>made the ensemble of predictions available to all predictors for a CASP16 phase 2 prediction round</b> where they could use our predictions in any way they wanted to submit an updated top 5.
+We used a large GPU cluster to generate 8040 predictions for the majority of the <b>monomeric</b> and <b>multimeric</b> targets, submitted our top 5 and <b>made the ensemble of predictions available to all predictors for a CASP16 phase 2 prediction round</b> where they could use our predictions in any way they wanted to submit an updated top 5.
 </p>

 More details available in [MassiveFold_CASP16_Abstract.pdf](MassiveFold_CASP16_Abstract.pdf)

+All our data is accessible permanently from the [Research Data Gouv repository](https://entrepot.recherche.data.gouv.fr/dataverse/casp16mf) and can be downloaded directly from there or through the links and scripts provided below.

 ## Sets of parameters used